MicrosoftDocs/azure-management-docs/articles/azure-arc/choose-service.md

 - Install Azure connected machine agent and Azure Arc-enabled Kubernetes agent on your VM and Kubernetes clusters to use Azure services (i.e., Azure Monitor, Azure Defender for cloud, etc.).

-- Leverage Azure Virtual Desktop for Azure Stack HCI to deploy session hosts on to your on-premises infrastructure to better meet your performance or data locality requirements.
+- Leverage Azure Virtual Desktop for Azure Local to deploy session hosts on to your on-premises infrastructure to better meet your performance or data locality requirements.

 - Empower developers and application teams to self-serve VM and Kubernetes cluster operations on demand using Azure role-based access control (RBAC).

-- Monitor, update, and secure your Azure Stack HCI infrastructure and workloads across fleets of locations directly from the Azure portal.
+- Monitor, update, and secure your Azure Local infrastructure and workloads across fleets of locations directly from the Azure portal.

 - Deploy and manage static and DHCP-based logical networks on-premises to host your workloads.